 A CRM system is often referred to as a ‘front office’ application.
 This means that it is a ‘customer facing’ application.
 Simply put, it’s an application used by people that deal directly (face-to-face) with their customers.
 People in your organization that have ongoing customer interaction.
 This would include sales reps, marketing, and customer service teams.
 Enterprise CRM covers the entire life cycle of a customer.
 It starts while marketing to prospects and generating opportunities.
 Then, after closing the deal, your customer support helps with questions and issues.
 And then you start all over again with cross-selling and up-selling and marketing, and so on.
 If you and your company have done a great job, the cycle will continue to go on and on.

 When CRM solutions are implemented and rolled-out correctly, companies will increase productivity, improve customer satisfaction whiling bringing more revenue to your bottom line.
 However, before implementing a CRM system, customers must look at their company’s vision statement.
 This includes going through your business processes.
 And then use workflow automation to install these processes into the CRM.
 The CRM needs to fit the business model instead of trying to fit your business into a CRM that’s not flexible to change to your needs.
 Using these processes leads to higher user adoption of the system.

 Key Features of CRM

-The relationship database is a central repository that manages prospect and customer data on a web-based server platform (located on-prem or hosted by a vendor in the cloud–see more details here).
-All conversations, tasks and activities are stored in the client or future customer record and securely shared across your organization.
-This fosters collaboration between departments providing consistent messaging to your customers
+The relationship database is a central repository that manages prospect and customer data.
+The software data is on a server at your site, “on-prem.” or hosted by a vendor “in the cloud” (see more details here).
+All conversations, tasks, and activities are with the contact and securely shared across your organization.
+This fosters collaboration between departments providing consistent messaging to your customers.

 Customer service features ensure customer satisfaction and retention.
 You are able to quickly respond to customers with more accurate information.
 U.S. companies lose half their customers every five years–see more here.
 It is much more difficult to capture new customers than it is to keep existing clients.